Suspended License / Hardship License

 How long will you lose you license if you refuse to blow?

-As mentioned above your license will be suspended whether you refuse to provide a breath (blow), blood or urine sample.
-Regardless whether it is a refusal for breath, blood or urine sample the length of the refusal suspension will not vary based upon the type of refusal.
-Your driver's license will be suspended for twelve (12) months if this is your first refusal and the for eighteen (18) months if this is a second refusal.
+As mentioned above, your license will be suspended whether you refuse to provide a breath (blow), blood or urine sample.
+Regardless of whether it is a refusal of a breath, blood or urine sample, the length of the refusal suspension will not vary based upon the type of refusal.
+Your driver's license will be suspended for twelve (12) months if this is your first refusal and for eighteen (18) months if this is a second refusal.

 Can you fight the driver's license suspension?

 Yes, you can fight the driver's license suspension by requesting a hearing.
 This hearing to fight the driver's license suspension is called a formal review hearing.
-If you want to fight the formal review you only have ten (10) days from the date you were arrested to apply for a hearing to challenge the driver's license suspension.
-If this deadline is missed the driver's license suspension takes effect and you cannot fight it.
+If you want to fight with a formal review, you only have ten (10) days from the date you were arrested to apply for a hearing to challenge the driver's license suspension.
+If this deadline is missed, the driver's license suspension takes effect and you cannot fight it.